c-rubio/gpa-calculator/gpa-calculator/README.md

   <p align="center">
 This is a basic GPA calculator that can consider for various GPA types, including the transcript GPA, honors GPA, and major GPA.
 Grade policies are based upon NC A&T policies.

 Code standardization is observed (PEP8), as well as modular programming.
-Object-Oriented Programming is implemented with the usage of the "Course" class to  organize course information.
-The dictionary datastructure is used to store instances of courses.
+Object-Oriented Programming is implemented with the dataclass "Course" that stores course data.
+The dictionary data structure is used to store instances of courses.

+A retaken course is automatically detected based upon whether or not a course name is repeated in a differing semester.
     <br />
   </p>
 </div>